“For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.”

 Where is the life we have lost in living?

-God’s ways “seem” foolish to man (1:25), but the most minimal thing God ever thought is greater than the best thing man ever thought.
-That is why God uses the weak things of the world to “confound” the great of the world (1:26-28).
+God’s ways “seem” foolish to man (1 Co 1:25), but the most minimal thing God ever thought is greater than the best thing man ever thought.
+That is why God uses the weak things of the world to “confound” the great of the world (1 Co 1:26-28).

 God does not choose human greatness to do His work—He rejects it as a value in itself.
-He does not reject great people, but He rejects their greatness as a means of reaching people for Christ.
+He does not reject great people but rejects their greatness as a means of reaching people for Christ.
 This runs counter to the world system.
-God chooses the weaker and less noble and weaker to prove the power of His message.
+God chooses the less noble and weaker to prove the power of His message.

 The thesis of this verse gives the lie to the idea that only professional athletes, outstanding CEOs, or politicians can testify mightily for Christ.

 Human methodologies preempt God’s method of truth—the gospel of Christ.
-Humility to accept God’s message is the first prerequisite in becoming a Christian.
+Humility to accept God’s message is the first prerequisite to becoming a Christian.
 God always works by giving grace to the humble.

 Lady Huntington, a noble and very wealthy friend of Wesley, said she was “saved by an ‘M.” God is not top-down in His method; His plan is bottom-up because He wants His messengers to rest on His message.